2014 Gaza War: On Gaza residents

 Gaza City, home to 500,000, suffered damage to 20–25% of its housing.
 Beit Hanoun, with 70% of its housing stock damaged, is considered uninhabitable, with 30,000 residents there in need of accommodation.
 The only power station in the Strip was damaged on 29 July, and the infrastructure of power transmission lines and sewage pumps was severely damaged, with a major sewage pipe catering to 500,000 badly damaged.
 Among the infrastructure targeted and destroyed by Israel's bombing campaign were 220 factories in various industrial zones, including a major carpentry enterprise, construction companies, a major biscuit factory, dairy farms and livestock, a candy manufacturer, the orange groves of Beit Hanoun, Gaza's largest mosques, and several TV stations.
 Farms, as a consequence of damage or the presence of unexploded ordnance dropped during the conflict, are often inaccessible, and the damage to agriculture was estimated at over $200 million.
-10 out of 26 hospitals closed.Jason Burke, 'Gaza homes 'uninhabitable' as tens of thousands come back to rubble', The Guardian, 11 August 2014.
+10 out of 26 hospitals closed.

 According to the Palestinian Ministry of Endowments and Religious Affairs, 203 mosques were damaged during the war, with 73 being destroyed completely.
 Two of Gaza's three Christian churches were also damaged, with the third suffering some damage to peripheral buildings owned by the parish.
-In the light of the damage to mosques, Manuel Musallam informed Muslims they could call their prayers from Christian churches.
-In contrast to Operation Pillar of Defensive, which did not damage a single mosque, Israel maintained that Hamas had a routine military use of mosques and that made them legitimate military targets.
+In light of damage to mosques, Manuel Musallam informed Muslims they could call their prayers from Christian churches.
+Some of the mosques were described as "historic"; one was 700 years old and another 500 years old.
+Israel maintained that Hamas had a routine military use of mosques and that made them legitimate military targets.
 According to the IDF, 160 rockets were launched from mosques during the war.
 It also stated that mosques were used for weapon storage, tunnel entrances, training and gathering of militants.
 In one Associated Press report, residents denied that mosques damaged by Israeli forces had been used for military purposes.
+Cultural heritage sites were also damaged, including Tell es-Sakan, Tell Umm el-'Amr, and the Byzantine Church of Jabalia.

 The UN calculated that more than 7,000 homes for 10,000 families were razed, together with an additional 89,000 homes damaged, of which roughly 10,000 were severely affected by the bombing.
 Rebuilding costs were calculated to run from 4–6 billion dollars, over 20 years.